 - Telephone meeting with sales person = 1% (i.e. 4)

 Of the 4 sales meetings set, 2 actually happened and zero opportunities were generated.
 The total cost of the campaign (including the telesales team) was $18,000 or $4,500 per lead.
 That’s from >13K dials – you’d wear a telephone out making that many calls, not to mention your sales person’s sanity.

 The alternative is to use inbound digital marketing which is predominantly search engine marketing but, for B2B, can also incorporate advertising through other platforms such as LinkedIn and Gartner Digital Markets.
 The major difference with outbound marketing is that your prospect is already out there looking for a solution to a problem – by virtue of the search expression they’ve used.
 The job of the inbound marketer is then to be there wherever, whenever, however the prospect is searching and to serve up relevant content in whatever format is required.

 Inbound is responsive to a stated need (the search term), outbound is interruption based.
 Inbound works, outbound invariably doesn’t.
 Inbound can be a combination of paid ads and organic search results.
 Both paid and organic require content which costs money but the results of inbound marketing should be immediate, predictable and scalable (no luck required).
 Depending on the existence of good quality content, the cost per lead for inbound marketing should be around £100 compared with the $4,500 CPL stated above for outbound.

-Hopefully that helps clarify the difference between inbound and outbound as well as explaining why inbound is the only option for small B2B tech companies and providing some real world metrics.
+Hopefully that helps clarify the difference between inbound and outbound as well as explaining why inbound is the only option for emerging B2B tech companies and providing some real world metrics.
 If you would like to discuss how Domino Digital Marketing can help your business grow then please contact us.